 The funds will specialize in attracting investors with similar risk/reward profiles to aggregate and deploy their capital in rural and low-income urban communities.
 Opportunity Funds will be comprised of private capital and guided by market principals.
 The funds must invest 90% of their assets in opportunity zone assets.
 Funds may invest in opportunity zones via stock, partnership interests, or business property.

 Fund assets must create new business activity.
 If invested in an existing business, the fund must double the investment basis over 30 months.
 The funds can create new businesses, or new real estate or infrastructure.
 Funds may not be invested in certain types of business like golf courses, country clubs, gambling establishments, and a few other specifically excluded types of business.

 The Colorado Office of Economic Development and International Trade has a designated Opportunity Zone program with the mission to position Colorado as a leading destination for capital investment in Opportunity Zones, and use this investment to benefit distressed communities.

-If you would like assistance with your Opportunity Zones please contact the Program Director and Program Manager.
+If you would like assistance with your Opportunity Zones please contact the Program Director.

 Jan 14, 2019 – Agenda – Minutes

 May 28, 2019 – Agenda– Minutes